jamestomasino/stutter/README.md

 2. A [Rapid Serial Visual Presentation](https://en.wikipedia.org/wiki/Rapid_serial_visual_presentation) (RSVP) extension for modern web browsers.
 It is based upon my initial work in a Google Chrome extension, [read](https://github.com/jamestomasino/read_plugin).
 This is an attempt to modernize the code and offer cross-browser support.

+## Install

+**stutter** is built using webpack and babel, with sass support and eslint styling.
+Code for the backend and content-scripts are maintained separately with individual webpack configurations.

+To install all dependencies:

+    $ yarn

+To build the project:

+    $ yarn build

+To lint the source:

+    $ yarn test

+To lint the extension configuration (_must build first_):

+    $ yarn webext-test

+To locally test the extension in Firefox:

+    $ yarn extension

+To package the extension for production:

+    $ yarn package

 ## TODO

 This extension will require work to catch up to the functionality of my previous one.
 I'll start by creating a minimum viable product (MVP) via the following: